When choosing a cake artist there are a few things to consider to be sure you are making the right choice.

 Reputation: Get on line and read reviews.
 You can find them on Google or Facebook if they use social media.
 Ask around.
 Ask your venue and other chosen wedding vendors who they recommend.

 Legitimacy: Does your baker have a business license?
 Some venues require this for liability reasons.
 Is your cake being made in a proposer, health inspected kitchen?
 For food safety reasons this is important and also required by most venues.
 Does your baker carry insurance?
 You want to make sure there is protection in case something goes wrong.
 This situation is unlikely but does happen.

-Important information to consider when ordering a cake
+Important information to consider when ordering a Wedding Cake

 How many servings do you need?